Biography: where I came from.

 "Participatory Narrative Inquiry" to describe the approach I continued

-In 2021 I finished my second book,
+- In 2021 I published my second book, Confluence, which is on complexity in human groups.